Women are much more sensitive about their weight than men on college.

 Cliff Kelly refuses to die.

-He's not going to die while Bush is, because he doesn't want Bush get the credit for killing him.
+He's not going to die while Bush is because he doesn't want Bush to get the credit for killing him.

 So he's going to hang on until a Republican is defeated.

-The Democrats control a house, and then Cliff Kelly will feel comfortable dying.
+The Democrats control the house, and then Cliff Kelly will feel comfortable dying.

-Just like these Supreme Court justices that are getting old and getting past the average retirement age for Supreme Court justice.
+Just like these Supreme Court justices that are getting old and getting past the average retirement age for Supreme Court just are hanging on because they don't want Bush to appoint their replacements.

-We gotta we've got to roll back this liberal activism now.
+We've got to roll back this liberal activism.

 Republicans deserve to lose.